geoserver/geoserver/lines.rst

 Details
 ~~~~~~~
 This example, like others before, uses a ``stroke-graphic-stroke`` to place a graphic symbol along a line.
-The symbol, defined at **lines 13-17** is a 4 pixel gray circle with a dark gray outline.
+The symbol, defined on **lines 14-18** is a 4 pixel gray circle with a dark gray outline.
 The spacing between symbols is controlled with the ``stroke-dasharray`` at **line 9**, which specifies 4 pixels of pen-down (just enough to draw the circle) and 6 pixels of pen-up,  to provide the spacing.

 .. _ysld_cookbook_lines_defaultlabel: